two korean women in traditional dress

 How can I learn Korean quickly?

-The best way to learn Korean quickly is to dedicate many hours to studying and practicing.
+The best way to learn Korean quickly is to dedicate time every day to studying and practicing.
 You’ll also need a variety of different resources to practice all language skills and have a well-rounded approach to Korean.

 How do I learn Korean at home on my own?